Greater Manchester is working to clean up air pollution on local roads.

 Grants would be issued directly to applicants who can prove they meet the relevant criteria, rather than through dealerships.
 This would give more flexibility over selling and buying a new vehicle.

 A Clean Taxi Fund would need to be approved by government.
-No date for grants opening is available yet.
+No date for the funds opening is available yet.

 Please sign up for updates on future funding.